namiri-tech/docs-rdme-ng/docs/FIRS E-INVOICING SYSTEM REFERENCE/e-invoicing-and-invoice-factoring.md

 ---
 ## Introduction to Invoice Factoring

-Invoice factoring is an efficient way for businesses to access liquidity by selling outstanding e-invoices to a factoring provider.
+Invoice factoring is an alternative efficient financing method where businesses sell their unpaid invoices to a third-party factoring company/ provider in exchange for immediate cash.

 ## Other benefits of the FIRS E-Invoicing System